USF-IEEE/AITutor-Backend/ResearchDocumentation.md

 - Agent Ability: GPT-3.5-turbo performed poorly on many agent taks, while GPT-4 was able to fulfil it's role almost in every situation without struggling to output correctly.

 - Cognitive Processes:
-GPT exhibits Mid and low-level cognitive ability with the following cognitive processes:
+   - We are implying that a cognitive process is an algorithmic-like GPT exhibits Mid and low-level cognitive ability with the following cognitive processes:
    - Planning, provided with information related to the environment, create a plan for filling out a Data Structure with relevant information based on the current state of the environment
    - Translation, translate a Natural Language plan into a JSON Object / Data Structure usable in the environment/program.